SKIF Applied in the Oil Industry: Innovative Project Could Make Extraction of Hard-to-Recover Oil More Efficient

 SKIF makes it possible to observe microscopic processes inside the rock in real time.
 This is a real revolution in geological and petroleum research.

-Sergey Golovin, Director of the Gazpromneft — NSU Scientific and Educational Center.
+Sergey Golovin, Director of the Gazpromneft — NSU Research and Education Center.

 The project brings together 7 organizations, including Tomsk Polytechnic University, institutes of the SB RAS, and Skoltech.
-In addition to scientific research, educational programs for students and industry professionals are planned.
+In addition to scientific research, educational programs are planned for students and industry professionals.

 The "digital core" project is designed for three years.
 The work is funded by the Ministry of Science and Higher Education of the Russian Federation as part of the federal program for the development of synchrotron and neutron research.